red-data-tools/red_amber/README.md

 DataFrame manipulating methods like `pick`, `drop`, `slice`, `remove`, `rename` and `assign` accept a block.

-This is an exaple to eliminate observations (row in table) containing nil.
+This is an exaple to eliminate observations (row in the table) containing nil.

 ```ruby
 # remove all observation contains nil